reworkjs/reworkjs/docs/state-management/providers.md

 }
 ```

-The saga exposes a selector that will let you retrieve whether the saga is currently running or not.
+The saga function exposes a selector that will let you retrieve whether the saga is currently running or not.

 ```javascript
 @container({